 Officers receive ACA officer pins reflecting their time of service.
 Phi Theta Kappa provides travel expenses for the ACA Chair to travel to the Annual Convention.
-The Chair also receives an engraved gavel upon completion of his or her term of service.
+The Chair also receives an engraved gavel upon completion of their term of service.

 ACA Officer Nomination Process

 - Call for ACA Secretary nominations opens each year approximately 2-3 months prior to PTK Catalyst.

 - Nominees must be serving as an advisor in the Division for which they are nominated.

 - Advisors in any division may nominate.

 - The nominator should gain permission from the nominee before submitting the nomination.

 - ACA Officers cannot nominate a candidate, but they can encourage others to nominate or be nominated.

 - All advisors may vote, regardless of their division.